📣

 To solve the problem of replicable DDLs and non-replicable DDLs, TiDB introduces the following BDR roles:

-• PRIMARY: you can execute replicable DDLs, but cannot execute non-replicable DDLs.
-Replicable DDLs will be replicated to the downstream by TiCDC.
+• PRIMARY: You can execute replicable DDLs, but not non-replicable DDLs.
+Replicable DDLs executed in a PRIMARY cluster will be replicated to the downstream by TiCDC.

-• SECONDARY: you cannot execute replicable DDLs or non-replicable DDLs, but can execute the DDLs replicated by TiCDC.
+• SECONDARY: You cannot execute replicable DDLs or non-replicable DDLs.
+However, DDLs executed in a PRIMARY cluster can be replicated to a SECONDARY cluster by TiCDC.

 Replication scenarios of replicable DDLs